Public Records Policy

 It is the policy of the Township to require the presence of the township manager, who is the designated Right-To-Know Officer, when public records are examined and inspected and to charge reasonable fees for duplication of public records of the Township.
 Butler Township designates the Township Manager as responsible for assuring compliance with the Pennsylvania Right-to-Know Law, in accordance with the following guidelines:

 - The Township Manager will determine if the record is subject to its possession, custody or control.

 - The Township Manager will determine if the record, which is presumed to be a public record, is exempted from disclosure.

 - The Township Manager shall make a timely written response to the request.

 - Only written requests will receive statutory protection.
 Written requests can be submitted in person, by mail, by facsimile, or by e-mail.
-All employees of Butler Township will be directed to forward record requests to Edward A. Kirkwood, Township Manager, the designated right-to-know officer.
+All employees of Butler Township will be directed to forward record requests to Tom Knights, Township Manager, the designated right-to-know officer.

 - The Township Manager shall respond within five (5) business days of the date of receipt of the request.